Orlicz-Lorentz Gauge Functional Inequalities for Positive Integral Operators. Revised Version: Introduction

 The inequality (1) is shown to follow from

-in which $L=L(t,s),\,s,t \in \R_+$, is the so-called iterated rearrangement of $K(x,y)$, which rearrangement is nonincreasing in each of $s$ and $t$.
+in which $L=L(t,s), \quad s,t \in \R_+$ is the so-called iterated rearrangement of $K(x,y)$, which rearrangement is nonincreasing in each of $s$ and $t$.

-Using the concept of the down dual of an Orlicz-Lorentz gauge functional the inequality (2) is reduced to a gauge functional inequality for general functions in Theorem 2.4.
+Using the concept of the down dual of an Orlicz-Lorentz gauge functional the inequality (2) is reduced to a gauge functional inequalitiy for general functions in Theorem 2.4.
 Sufficient conditions for stronger \textit{integral } inequalities like

 with $c>0$ independent of $f\in M_+(\R_+)$ then serve for (2) and hence for (1).

 The integral inequality (\ref{4.1}) is the same as the corresponding gauge functional inequality

 when $\Phi_1(s)=s^q$ and $\Phi_2(s)=s^p, \quad 1<p\leq q < \infty$.
 The necessary and sufficient conditions are spelled out in this case.